Excavations and Discoveries in the 19th and 20th Centuries

 After their initial discovery in the late 16th (Pompeii) and early 17th (Herculaneum) centuries, only minor rudimentary archaeological excavations occurred at the sites.
 It was not until the 18th century that the first large-scale excavations began.
 Unsystematic archaeological excavations which were more akin to "treasure hunting", commenced at Pompeii and Herculaneum in 1748 under Charles VII, King of Spain, Naples and Sicily.

 Throughout the 18th century, Pompeii and Herculaneum were excavated by a number of scholars including Rocque Joaquin de Alcubierre, Karl Jakob Weber, Johann Joachim Winckelmann and Francesco La Vega.
-For information on the initial discovery of the sites see here and for further information relating to early 18th century excavations see here.
+For information on the initial discovery of the sites see here and for further information relating to early 18th century excavations see here and here.

 19th and 20th Century Excavations